How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

 At around 6 p.m., the bellman took us up the stairs to the infamous sign, where he unlocked the gate.

-From there, we climbed the stairs to the orchestra platform, as he told us all about the history of the inn.
-He said that the architect, Robert Reamer, used 10,000 logs to construct the Inn!
+From there, we climbed the stairs to the orchestra platform as he told us all about the history of the inn and the architect, Robert Reamer, who designed the 10,000-log structure that we see today!

-Up the stairs from the orchestra platform is the Crow’s Nest itself, and just like it was my childhood dream to climb to the Crow’s Nest, it was the architect’s dream to build the Crow’s Nest in the Old Faithful Inn.
+After the orchestra platform, we climbed a few more stairs to the Crow’s Nest itself, and just as it was my childhood dream to visit the Crow’s Nest, it was the architect’s dream to build it in the Old Faithful Inn, which you will learn all about when taking the tour!

 The Crow’s Nest

-From the Crow’s Nest, you will climb to the roof of the Old Faithful Inn and have panoramic views of the Upper Geyser Basin.
+From the Crow’s Nest, the tour continues to the roof of the Old Faithful Inn, which looks out over Old Faithful and much of the Upper Geyser Basin!

-Climbing up to the roof is really the whole purpose of this tour, so that the bellman can take down the necessary flags for the day before sunset.
+Climbing up to the roof is really the whole purpose of this tour, as the bellman—or guests—are required to take down the necessary flags before sunset.

 The Door to the Roof